 Whatever the case, people enjoy games and will come to a shop they might not have been to before just to participate.

-The trick to promotion during the holiday season is to be personal and customer-centric.
-The shopping public has seen nearly every marketing idea thrown at them, and during the holidays it comes in like a tidal wave.
-Promotions that function as a part of a continued relationship you have with customers, providing intangible services to customers (such as stress relief) are the best way to stand out from the crowd.
+The trick to holiday promotions is to be personal and customer-centric.
+Promotions that help you build a relationship with your customers are the best way to stand out from the crowd.